 Records show the Bell was still selling water in 1741, but, by 1814, the wells were in decline.
 Renamed Kilburn Wells, the pub successfully rebranded as a popular tea garden.
 Kilburn Wells was demolished and rebuilt in 1863.

-Seasonal agriculture did not encourage settlement by the poor and highway robberies and a lack of good views kept the upper classes away.
+Seasonal agriculture did not encourage settlement by the disadvantaged and highway robberies and a lack of good views kept the upper classes away.
 In 1762, there were only 10 houses, seven cottages, the tollhouse, a smithy and three pubs on the Hampstead side of Kilburn (now Camden borough).
 In 1749, a terrace called Elm Row had been built on the less populated Willesden side (now Brent borough).

 Kilburn became a notorious duelling spot in the late 18th and early 19th centuries.
 Nonetheless the area was described as ‘more rural and tranquil than might be expected’ in 1816.